Nosferican/UEM.jl/README.md

   - HC3
   - HC4
   - Clustered at Panel ID
+  - Clustered at Temporal ID
+  - Two-Ways Clustered at Panel and Temporal Dimensions
 4. Most of the integration with methods for `StatsBase.RegressionModel`

 ## Future Development